-A full moon always gets some people talking.
-But a supermoon, well, they tend to attract a whole lot more attention and for good reason too—they’re super-freaking amazing to see and this year, we get two!
-(Featured image: @uomo_libero)
+A full moon is always intriguing.
+But a supermoon, well, they tend to attract a lot more attention and for good reason — they’re super-freaking amazing to see and this year, we get to witness two.

 A supermoon, or rather a full moon that coincides with the moon’s closest orbital point (called the perigee) to Earth, is actually 30 percent brighter in the night sky and 14 percent larger than when the moon is at its apogee—the furthest point from Earth.